 Even though you can swim in the Atlantic Ocean at Praia da Baia, you might want to try the seawater swimming pools at Piscina Solário Atlântico.

 As a thalassotherapy center, it uses seawater to promote health and physical well-being.
-It is said that seawater has many healing properties including improvement of blood circulation, an increase in red and white blood cells, and is excellent for the skin.
+It is said that seawater has many healing properties including improvement of blood circulation, and an increase in red and white blood cells, and is excellent for the skin.

 Within the white architectural building, there are two outdoor seawater pools, an indoor heated pool, a health club with a sauna, massage rooms, a jacuzzi, and a fitness room.